500 grams of Carnaroli rice

 Milanese risotto suggested wine

 Choose a red structured and spicy wine to degrease the plate with freshness and tannins: Cobelli winery’s Teroldego is the perfect wine.
-Champagne, Prosecco or Trentodoc are nice options too: the bubbles will help to keep your palate clean.
+Champagne, Prosecco or Trentodoc are excellent options, too: the bubbles will help to keep your palate clean.